Illustration by Cate Simmons

 Available places: 8-12 storytellers

 All weekends will begin with an optional Friday night social gathering, followed by 10am – 4.30 pm on Saturday and Sunday.
-Dates for 2021 are in the process of being arranged.
-Tutor: Tim Ralphs
+There may also be some optional online contact between sessions.

-The aim is for as many people as possible to commit to attend all four workshops in a year, to encourage a sense of continuity, trust and peer support.
+The aim is for as many people as possible to commit to attend all the workshops with each tutor, to encourage a sense of continuity, trust and peer support.
 If the year course is not full, we will offer a limited number of places on each weekend for those who might wish to attend just one or two weekends.
 Homework will be offered as well as the opportunity to develop your story repertoire through the work of the group.

-There will be an application process in which participants can offer suggestions for topics to cover.
-There may be some continuity between each year if the group continues, with a handover between trainers so we can avoid repetition (bearing in mind that sometimes repetition might be exactly what we need!).
+There is an application process in which participants can offer suggestions for topics to cover.
+There may be some continuity between each year if some participants continue, with a handover between trainers so we can avoid repetition (bearing in mind that sometimes repetition might be exactly what we need!).

 If you would like to take part, please email email@example.com for an application form.